What Is Slack? Why Should I Use it?

 @channel will notify everyone in that channel, regardless of whether they're currently online or not

 Emojis, Uploading Photos, and Other Fun Tips and Tricks

 We encourage emoji use!
 We're obviously partial to the dancing pickle emoji, but feel free to be playful and creative, practical and straightforward, or whatever fits your mood.

 We also love photos and uploads.
 Simply drag what you want to share onto the desktop app.
 You can also click on the + icon in the message bar.

 Since you're in a private slack channel with your creative, only people in that channel will be able to see any ongoing communications.

 If you need any additional help, there are a whole bunch of guides published by Slack, available here: https://get.slack.help/hc/en-us/categories/202622877-Slack-Guide

 You may add up to three of your team members (including yourself) into your Pro Slack channel.

-One feature of having a Pro plan is that you can add team members into your Slack group.
+One feature of having a Pro or Premium plan is that you can add team members into your Slack group.
 Having team members send in requests to your designated creative can be great!
 However, it is important to have a point person in your chat group that your creative can turn to if you and your colleagues send in requests at the same time.